oofem/oofem.github.io/_posts/2025-01-28-mpm-inputfile-interface.md

 The complete input deck can be found in [tests/mpm/mpms04.in](https://raw.githubusercontent.com/oofem/oofem/refs/heads/mpm2/tests/mpm/mpms04.in) file.

 With this I conclude today post on mpm module.
 Hope you enjoyed and stay tuned for following updates!

+You can leave a comment below to give a feedback.